 Prescription Medications to Disclose Before Getting a Tattoo

 Acne Medications: You may not think of acne as being a major medical condition—it isn't.
 But if you’re taking Accutane, Minomycin (or any other Tetracycline-related medication), or any other prescription drug for acne, you do not want to get tattooed.
 Prescription drugs for acne can cause skin to be hyper-sensitive.
 Getting a tattoo can be disastrous and lead to severe pain and scarring.

 Antibiotics: Disclose all antibiotics to your tattoo artist, and discuss whether or not it's safe to proceed.
-Some people have reported unusual skin reactions to tattoos when they were on antibiotics.
+Anecdotally, some people have reported unusual skin reactions to tattoos when they were on antibiotics.

 Blood Thinners: If you are taking any kind of medication to thin your blood, you'll want to inform your artist beforehand, and probably also consult your doctor.
 Depending on the reason you're taking the medication, it might not be wise to get tattooed, or it might just require shorter sessions.